perusio/up42-api-walkthrough/README.md

 ### Create and run a job

-To create and run a job we need to get first the workflow IDs.
+To create and run a job you need to get first the workflow IDs.

 ```bash
 WORKFLOW=$(curl -L -s -H "Authorization: Bearer $PTOKEN" "https://api.up42.com/projects/$PROJ/jobs" | jq -j '.data[0] | .workflow.id')
 ```

-that returns a single element, since we only have one workflow for this
+that returns a single element, since there is only one workflow for this
 project:

 ```bash
 echo $WORKFLOW 21415975-390f-4215-becb-8d46aaf5156c
 ```

-we also need to get the job parameters.
-In this case we are just copying from a previous job.
+You also need to get the job parameters.
+In this case you are just copying from a previous job.
 Using the previously saved job list.
-We have:

 ```bash
 cat jobs_5a21eaff-cdaa-48ab-bedf-5454116d16ff.json | jq '.data[0].inputs' > job_params_5a21eaff-cdaa-48ab-bedf-5454116d16ff.json
 ```

-The first returned job parameters was returned.
+The first returned job parameters are:

 ```js
 {